Todd Stroger

 On February 2, 2010, Stroger finished last in the Democratic primary for President of the Cook County Board behind Dorothy A. Brown, Terrence J. O'Brien and Toni Preckwinkle (who won the primary), putting him in a lame duck stage for the remainder of his board presidency.
 Preckwinkle would go on to win the general election and assume office on December 6, 2010.

+In 2021, Stroger served as village administrator of Robbins, Illinois.

 Early life

 Stroger was raised in the Chatham-Avalon neighborhood, located on Chicago's South Side.
 He attended Gordon Tech and later received his bachelor's degree from Xavier University in New Orleans.
 Before becoming an alderman he worked as an investment banker for SBK Brooks Investment Corporation.

 Political career

 In 1992, Stroger was elected as State Representative for the 31st District of Illinois.
 Stroger worked as a statistician for the Office of the Chief Judge of Cook County; later he was also a jury supervisor with the Cook County Jury Commissioners.
 He worked for the Chicago Park District during the tenure of Forrest Claypool.

 Stroger is an active fundraiser for the United Negro College Fund and a member of the Young Democrats.